DesparionX/MyLibrary/README.md

-# LibStore
+# <center>LibStore
- LibStore is a full-stack project that I am developing to practice and improve my skills.
+ ## A full-stack project that I am developing to practice and improve my skills.
+ LibStore started as a quick portfolio project, but it has the potential to become an actually good product.
+This is why it will take a while to be finished, however the API is working good (still needs improvement and little refactoring).
+I am currently working on one of the clients (WPF) But its currently in very early stage.

+ So here we got:
+ - **WPF Client** - for local stores.
+ - **Future React/Angular TS Client** - for online shoping.
+- **ASP.NET Core Web API** - REST API and business logic in one project.
+- **NUnit3 Test Project** - Unit tests for the server side. (will add RestSharp API tests in the future.)

+# <center>WPF Client